Student loan interest rates

-The interest rate you'll pay on various college loan options is one of the single largest factors when selecting the right mix of student loans to help you pay for your education.
+Student loan interest rates are one of the single largest factors when selecting the right mix of financing options to help you pay for your post-secondary education.

-There are two broad types of interest rates—fixed and variable.
-Fixed rates do not fluctuate, but remain stable for the life of the loan.
+There are two broad types of student loan interest rates—fixed and variable.
+As the words imply, fixed rates do not fluctuate, but remain stable for the life of the loan.
 Variable rates fluctuate based on the broader economy and Federal Reserve policies.
 Private student loan rates can adjust monthly or quarterly throughout the year.
 The new rates for federal student loans are instituted on July 1 of each year.

 Pay attention to the APR

-Look beyond just the interest rate.
-One effective way of making valid comparisons between competing loans is to check the APR (annual percentage rate) of the loan.
+It’s important to look beyond interest rates as well.
+One effective way of making valid apples-to-apples comparisons between competing student loans is to check the APR (annual percentage rate) of the student loan.
 You'll want the lowest possible APR you can get.
-An APR includes the annual cost of an education loan, including interest and any fees, expressed as a percentage.
+An APR is expressed as a percentage and includes the annual cost of a college student loan, factoring in both interest and any fees.